-One of the most common questions we get asked is “How much can I borrow for a mortgage”.
+One of the most common questions we get asked from customers like First Time Buyers in Grimsby is “How much can I borrow for a mortgage”.
 Let’s look at the background of affordability assessments and how they apply post-2014.

 Maximum lending “caps” were brought in so that customers couldn’t borrow more than 3-4 times their annual income.

 At the time of the credit crunch in the 2000s, these income multipliers kept becoming more and more generous.
 Of course, some lenders allowed their customers to “self-certify” their incomes with no background checks such as payslips.

 This went horribly wrong and it was a struggle to get onto the property ladder from 2008-2010.
 This is because lenders battened down the hatches and created a cautious (over-corrected) lending environment.

 In 2014, the Mortgage Market Review (MMR) was introduced once the market had finally recovered.
 This brought a new set of guidelines for lenders to adhere to.
 The old income multiplier method was scrapped and replaced with new, more sophisticated affordability calculators.